ryantaylor-cu/remote-access/_episodes/04-taskspooler.md

 ## Inspecting results of jobs

-Let's assume you have some finished `tsp` jobs, that looks like this:
+Let's assume you have some finished `tsp` jobs that look like this:

 ~~~
 $ tsp